-The IFRS Foundation's Constitution requires the Trustees to undertake a review of the structure and effectiveness of the organisation every five years.
+The IFRS Foundation's Constitution requires the Trustees to undertake a review of the organisation’s strategy and its effectiveness, including the organisational structure, every five years.

-Some examples of enhancements to the organisation following previous reviews include:
+Some examples of enhancements to the organisation following these reviews include:

 - Mission: clarification of the purpose of financial reporting standards and the scope of the organisation, as well as development of the strategic goals of the organisation;